LeeNgocQuyet/INT3120_01_practical/Unit6_Pathway3_Dessert Release/README.md

-Dessert Release App - Solution Code
+Dessert Release App - Starter Code
 =================================
-Solution code for the Android Basics with Compose: Dessert Release app.
+Starter code for the Android Basics with Compose: Dessert Release app.

 Introduction
 ------------
 The Dessert Release app is a simple app which displays a collection of Android dessert releases.
 This app is used to teach the concept of Preferences DataStore.

 Pre-requisites